A no prep paper towel tie dye art for kids to enjoy drawing patterns and create a tie dyed treasure with just paper towels, markers and water!

-I encouraged my kids to squeeze droplets from the dropper as they moved across their paper towel art.
+I encouraged my kids to squeeze droplets from the dropper as they moved across their tie dye drawings.

-When your child finishes adding water, slowly separate each of the paper towel sheets.
+When your child finishes adding water to their tie dye, slowly separate each of the paper towel sheets.

 You’ll notice that the colors from the top sheet, soaked onto some of the blank sheets below.
 Providing you with even more tie dyed fun!

-Once separated, let the wet paper towel sheets dry.
+Once separated, let the wet tie dyed paper towel sheets dry.